Blueprint (Rory Gallagher album)

 Blueprint is the third studio album and fourth album overall by Irish guitarist Rory Gallagher, released as a vinyl record in 1973.
+It entered the UK album charts on 24 February, and reached No. 12.
 With his first band Taste and with his solo band up to this point Gallagher was one of the first guitarists to lead a power trio lineup.
 With Blueprint Gallagher included a keyboardist for the first time.